ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 ## Recovery plan

 The Service is announcing a virtual public informational meeting and public hearing on our proposal to reclassify the red-cockaded woodpecker as a threatened species under the Endangered Species Act (ESA).
 [Click here to download information on how to register and participate in the virtual public meeting/hearing to be held on December 1, 2020.](pdf/flier/directions-for-attending-RCW-public-informational-meeting-and-public-hearing.pdf)

-[Download Powerpoint presentation for the virtual public meeting/hearing] (.pdf Powerpoint presentation inserted here - this is to be uploaded shortly before the public hearing)

 [Download the recovery plan](https://ecos.fws.gov/docs/recovery_plan/030320_2.pdf).
 The goal of the Service’s red-cockaded woodpecker recovery program is to conserve the species and the ecosystem upon which it depends.
 Red-cockaded woodpeckers have increased in number range-wide in response to recovery and management programs, from an estimated 4,694 active clusters by 1995 to at least 7,800 today.